Charckle/lotrx/README.md

 	- decide what the ration of your army will be
 - ingame chat
     - also, make the chat in the lobby persistent
+- horses and sieges cannot go on the walls
 - tooltip when hovering over a unit
 - weather
 	- check if you can use multimashinstance2d for weather objects